A Particle Method for Solving Fredholm Equations of the First Kind: Existence of the Fixed Point

-\begin{corollary}[Compactness of $\emsmap$] The EMS map $\emsmap$ is compact on $(\mathcal{M}^+(\X), \tvnorm{\cdot})$. \end{corollary} \begin{proof} The EMS map is the composition of the continuous and bounded operator $\emmap$ (by Proposition~\ref{prop:emop}) which maps bounded sets into bounded sets with the compact smoothing operator $\Kop$ (by Proposition~\ref{prop:Kop}) which maps bounded sets into relatively compact sets.
+\begin{corollary}[Compactness of $\emsmap$] Under~\ref{a:space}, \ref{a:g} and~\ref{a:k}, the EMS map $\emsmap$ is compact on $\mathcal{M}^+(\X)$ endowed with the weak topology. \end{corollary} \begin{proof} The EMS map is the composition of the continuous and bounded operator $\emmap$ (by Proposition~\ref{prop:emop}) which maps bounded sets into bounded sets with the compact smoothing operator $\Kop$ (by Proposition~\ref{prop:Kop}) which maps bounded sets into relatively compact sets.
 It follows that $\emsmap$ is continuous and maps bounded sets into relatively compact sets, hence $\emsmap$ is compact (e.g. \citetapp[page 54]{zeidler1985nonlinear}). \end{proof}